-Rip DVDs and Blu-rays with a simple interface and no awkward configuration
+Rip DVDs and Blu-rays without any awkward configuration

 If you've used free DVD ripping software before, MakeMKV might look a little familiar – it bears more than a passing resemblance to DVD Decrypter.
 As well as handling DVDs, the program, is also capable of ripping Blu-ray discs, and the process works in exactly the same way in each case (although it's worth noting that Blu-ray ripping is only be free while the program is in beta).

 The great thing about MakeMKV is that there is so little to think about.
 Fire up the program, analyze your disc, choose which of the track you would like to rip, indicate where the output file should be saved, and then hit the 'Make MKV' button.
 That's really all there is to it.
 There's no messing about, no complex configuration – just analyze, rip and go.

-Limited ripping options, but handy if you just need to copy a disc in a hurry
+Limited options, but handy if you need to rip a DVD in a hurry

 DVDFab is an unusual case.
 The full DVDFab suite isn't free of charge, but its DVD ripping component is.
 When you download the software, it installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.